kevmhughes/TriBook/README.md

 <img src="readme-images/apartment-view_desktop.png" />

 ### Dashboard View:
-* see all bookings and relevant information such as check-in and check-out dates, price per night and location
+* see all bookings and relevant information such as check-in and check-out dates, price per night, and location
 * see the actual address of each booking (feature in progress)
 * sort bookings based on check-in and check-out dates, and location
 * contact the host directly (feature in progress)